 Trouble making student loan payments?
-Get on the Pay As You Earn program to adjust monthly payments with your income.
+Get on the Pay As You Earn program to make your monthly payments more affordable.

-To apply for Pay As You Earn forgiveness, sign in to studentloans.gov and complete a PAYE request form.
+Learn more about the Pay As You Earn Repayment program here.
+To apply, sign in to studentloans.gov, and complete a PAYE request form.